justinjest/python-essentials/lessons/03IntroToDataEngineering.md

 Name: numbers, dtype: int64
 ```

+A Series is a one dimensional data structure.
+The column on the left is the index.
+The column on the right is the data.

 #### Key Features of a Series:
 1. **Customizable Indexes**:
-   - Unlike standard lists or arrays, a Series can have user-defined labels for its indexes, making it easier to differentiate and access data.
+   - Unlike standard lists or arrays, a Series can have user-defined labels for its indices, making it easier to differentiate and access data.
    - For example:
      ```python
-     import pandas as pd
-     data = pd.Series([10, 20, 30], index=["a", "b", "c"])
+     import pandas as pd # The import only needs to be done once per interactive session data = pd.Series([10, 20, 30], index=["a", "b", "c"]) print(data)
-     print(data)
      # Output: